 Authoritative content relies on real-time analysis of related markets, social media, trends in inquiries, natural language, and semantics.
 As a result, AI/DL integration requires processing of Big Data sets.
 The difficulty is that many digital marketers are not equipped to carry out this activity.
-They do not possess the AI tools to analyze all the data points, or the understanding of content strategy required for creating relevant content to enhance customer experience.
+They do not possess the AI tools to analyze all the data points and analytics, or the understanding of content strategy required for creating relevant content to enhance customer experience.

 At seoClarity, we developed the content writer tool Content Fusion that provides AI-driven insights to help illustrate what your customers want to read.
 Content Fusion takes your topic, runs a web-scale crawl, and aggregates billions of SEO and content data points from multiple sources, applying a deep-learning algorithm to uncover the secrets to writing high-quality, authoritative content.

 It uses the same principles of AI as the search engines and provides specific and actionable insights that let you create relevant content based on the intent of the topic.
 This allows you to answer all the essential questions with accuracy, reaching your audience faster than ever imagined.